56 Notable alumni of

 -

-Kevin Leon Byard Jr. is an American football free safety for the Tennessee Titans of the National Football League (NFL).
-He played college football at Middle Tennessee.
-Byard was drafted by the Titans in the third round of the 2016 NFL Draft.
-In 2017, his second season in the NFL, he was selected to the Pro Bowl and the First-team All-Pro and was the co-leader for most interceptions throughout the season.
+Kevin Leon Byard III is an American professional football safety for the Chicago Bears of the National Football League (NFL).
+He played college football for the Middle Tennessee Blue Raiders.
+Byard was selected by the Tennessee Titans in the third round of the 2016 NFL draft.
+In 2017, his second season in the NFL, he was selected to the Pro Bowl and the first-team All-Pro and was the co-leader for most interceptions throughout the season.
 Additionally, he led the NFL in takeaways with 10 (8 interceptions and 2 fumble recoveries).

 -